 The City’s Envision Cambridge process, aimed at developing a comprehensive plan for a more livable, sustainable, and equitable Cambridge, explored housing solutions.
 One strategy is the 100% Affordable Housing Zoning Overlay being considered by City Council, which would allow for additional development density and possibly relax some of the development requirements for builders of affordable housing.
 Another strategy is a super-inclusionary ordinance that would allow for more density along major corridors like Massachusetts Avenue.

-Perhaps, in addition to these strategies, Cambridge and Boston can look to other cities like San Francisco and Seattle, where companies are building new housing as they expand their presence in the community.
+Cambridge and Boston could also look to other cities like San Francisco and Seattle, where companies are building new housing as they expand their presence in the community.

 What can you do?

 Ask questions, advocate for, and stay informed about the housing situation in Cambridge:

 - Is there enough housing supply to meet the demand, so the middle income doesn’t get priced out?

 - Is the City/State doing enough to subsidize housing and support tenant rights so middle and low-income residents can live here and be part of our community?